codecrafters-io/redis-starter-python/README.md

-Welcome to the CodeCrafters Redis Challenge!
+This is a starting point for Python solutions to the CodeCrafters Redis Challenge.

 In this challenge, you'll build a toy Redis clone that's capable of handling basic commands like `PING`, `SET` and `GET`.
 Along the way we'll learn about